tu-delft-library/il-master-thesis-guide/book/2a-select-database.md

 To make sure you get the best results you can do a combination of one or more multidisciplinary databases with at least one subject-specific database.

-## Step 2: Use the A-Z List from TU Delft to Access the Databases
+## Step 2: Access Databases through the A-Z list

-The [A-Z list from the TU Delft](https://databases.tudl.tudelft.nl/) is a good resource to find the topic-specific databases you need for your project.
+The [A-Z list from the TU Delft library](https://databases.tudl.tudelft.nl/) is a good resource to find the topic-specific databases you need for your project.
 It includes all the information databases we have available for TU Delft students.

 The screencast below shows how to access the list:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VmEUZD3B2aU?si=MVzh2rtuJ3LREwe1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><br>